MLOpsGroup47/autobird/reports/README.md

 >
 > Answer:

 Debugging methods varied from groups members.
 Mostly print() was enough to debug the script.
+But also for many cloud tasks, debugging had to be carried out utilizing their built-in logging system.

-Profiling (torch.profiler) is included in train_engine.py, our code is already fucking prime.
+Profiling (torch.profiler) is included in train_engine.py.
 We used the profiler to update train_engine, from always using spectogram augmentation to it being optional, through the profiler it was seen that it was very computations heavy and took long time to due.
 Plus our training accuracy increased.
+The remaining code was not profiled.
+For future work we would like to profile the API scripts in order to hopefully reduce response times.

 ## Working in the cloud